Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.rst

 ------------------

 * ``cpu-usage``: %.
 The overall cpu usage.
 This is (100 - ``idle``).
 * ``ctx_switches``: Continous counter.
 Number of context switches (voluntary + involuntary) since boot.
-A context switch is a procedure that a computer’s CPU (central processing unit) follows to change from one task (or process) to another while ensuring that the tasks do not conflict.
+A context switch is a procedure that a computer's CPU (central processing unit) follows to change from one task (or process) to another while ensuring that the tasks do not conflict.
 * ``guest``: %.
 Linux 2.6.24+: Time spent running a virtual CPU.
 * ``guest_nice``: %.
 Linux 3.2.0+
 * ``idle``: %.
 If the CPU has completed all tasks it is idle.